 - 1. In FortiClient EMS, go to System Settings > Server > EMS for Chromebooks Settings. - 2.
 Do one of the following: - a.
 To replace an existing SSL certificate, beside SSL certificate, click Update SSL certificate. - b.
 If no SSL certificate has been added yet, click the Upload new SSL certificate button. - 3.
 Click Browse and locate the certificate file (<name>.pfx). - 4.
-In the Password box, enter the password. - 5.
+In the Password field, enter the password. - 5.
 Click Test. - 6.
 Click Save.

-If the SSL certificate is expiring in less than three months, the expiry date label is yellow; if it has expired, the label is red.
+If the SSL certificate expires in less than three months, the expiry date label is yellow.
+If it is expired, the label is red.
 Otherwise, it is green.